abdulmominkhattak/abdulmominkhattak/README.md

 - 👋 Hi, I’m @abdulmominkhattak
 - 👀 I’m interested in Web Apps development along with AI and Machine Learning
 - 🌱 I’m currently learning .NET and much more
-- 📫 You can reach me reach via my linkedIn profile @ www.linkedin.com/in/abdulmominkhattak or If you want to chat 0314-2125334
+- 📫 You can reach me reach via my linkedIn profile @ www.linkedin.com/in/abdulmominkhattak +923142125334
 - 😉 and My Site at https://abdulmominkhattak.github.io/My_Site/
 -